My family is more of the pumpkin pie kin. Sweet potatoes are left for marshmallow-topped casseroles. No shame there.

 - Once your oats are just about done cooking (~5 minute mark), stir in sweet potato puree, sweetener of choice, cinnamon and flax seed and stir to combine.
 Taste and adjust flavor/seasonings as desired.
 To thin, add a splash of non-dairy milk (such as almond).

-- Divide oats between two serving bowls and sprinkle with Pumpkin Maple Pecan Granola (or roasted pecans).
+- Divide oats between two serving bowls (as recipe is originally written) and sprinkle with Pumpkin Maple Pecan Granola (or roasted pecans).
 Add a drizzle of honey for more sweetness.
 Enjoy immediately.
 Best when fresh.